AS 92024 Annotated exemplars

 For Excellence, the student needs to examine a variety of sources in a historical context.

 This involves selecting different sources appropriate to the focus question and then annotating these to establish their relevance and make connections between the main ideas identified.
-In addition, Excellence requires reflection on the strengths and limitations of the collection of sources.
+In addition, Excellence requires a reflection on the strengths and limitations of the collection of sources as a whole.

-This student has selected a range of primary sources and clearly and specifically detailed how they are useful in answering the extent to which the Birmingham Campaign provoked violence.
+The student has selected a range of appropriate primary sources and clearly and specifically detailed how they answer the focus question: ‘What the different experiences were of New Zealanders in the RNZAF during World War Two’.

 See all History assessment resources